Reciprocity / Transfer of IC&RC Credentials

 RECIPROCITY INTO CONNECTICUT FROM OTHER IC&RC MEMBER BOARDS:

-If you are currently certified by an IC&RC member board in one or more of the qualifying IC&RC credentials (CAC – Certified Addiction Counselor, CCS – Certified Clinical Supervisor, CPP – Certified Prevention Professional, or a CCDP/CCDP-D – Certified Co-Occurring Disorders Professional ONLY) and are interested in applying for reciprocity into Connecticut, you would begin by contacting your current IC&RC member board to request an IC&RC reciprocity application.
+If you are currently certified by an IC&RC member board in one or more of the qualifying IC&RC credentials (AADC - Advanced Alcohol and Drug Counselor, CAC – Certified Addiction Counselor, CCS – Certified Clinical Supervisor, CPS – Certified Prevention Specialist, or a CPRS - Certified Peer Recovery Specialist ONLY) and are interested in applying for reciprocity into Connecticut, you would begin by contacting your current IC&RC member board to request an IC&RC reciprocity application.
 The CCB is not able to assist you with the process until we receive your reciprocity application from the IC&RC.
 Once a completed IC&RC reciprocity application is received, the CCB will then issue you a CCB credential for no more than two years from your current expiration date.
 Once you arrive in Connecticut, you will be required to complete a simple application to complete the process and it is your responsibility to determine the renewal standards for the credentials you are transferring.
 For information about the renewal standards, please review the current renewal application on our website.
 In Connecticut, renewal occurs every two years and you must document ongoing professional development, pay any renewal fees due and complete the renewal application prior to your renewal date.
 If you choose to maintain your IC&RC credentials in another region, it is your responsibility to determine the renewal standards with that board.
 The CCB does not have information about the renewal standards for other IC&RC member boards.